Aging & Health A to Z

 Although many patients worry that they will become addicted to an opioid medication, this does not happen if it is taken according to your healthcare provider’s directions to treat your pain.

 Many patients develop a “tolerance” for their pain medication, which means that it seems to work less well as time goes on.
 Tell your healthcare provider if the pain medicine is no longer working as well as it used to.
-He or she can change the dosage, or switch you to a more effective medication.
+They can change the dosage, or switch you to a more effective medication.

-Do not stop taking an opioid medication unless you are under a doctor’s care and instruction.
-Stopping an opioid drug suddenly can bring on dangerous withdrawal symptoms.
+Do not stop taking an opioid medication unless you are under a healthcare provider’s care and instruction.
+Stopping an opioid drug suddenly can cause dangerous withdrawal symptoms.

 Other Pain Medications